jainsimran/team-page/README.md

 ## Design and Development

-Team page follows a responsive layout leveraging Bootstrap's grid syste.
+The team page follows a responsive layout leveraging Bootstrap's grid system.

 ### Accessibility

-I followed WCAG's AA guideline in accordance to Universtiy standards for accessibility support including
+I followed WCAG's AA guideline in accordance with the University standards for accessibility:

-- Used *aria* attributes such as *aria-label, **aria-describedby, **role* etc when needed.
+- Used *aria* attributes such as *aria-label, **aria-described by, **role* etc when needed.
-- Used accessible colord from the color pallette.
+- Used accessible colors from the color palette.
 I used [this website](https://webaim.org/resources/contrastchecker/) to ensure I picked the accessible colors.
 - Used semantic HTML tags and also Bootstrap provides accessibility as well.
 - Ensured proper tabbing focus styling for keyboard use.